Catholic church in Congo issues poll warning

 International observers have warned that the various steps of the counting process after the initial tally at polling stations have been poorly organised, with ballots and results sheets often being lost or destroyed in the process.

-The partial tally released by the commission so far shows Kabila leading with 4,942,050 votes, while Tshisekedi trails with 3,402,650 votes, based on about 53 percent of polling stations counted.
+The partial tally released by the commission so far shows Kabila leading with 3,275,125 votes, while Tshisekedi trails with 2,233,447 votes, based on 33.3 percent of polling stations counted.
 Both camps say they are confident of winning.

-The count includes few results from Kinshasa and the percentage varied widely by province.
+The count includes virtually no results from Kinshasa and the percentage varied widely by province.
 Geographical trends will likely have a strong influence on the overall figure as voting is often on ethnic lines in much of the country.

 The opposition says the preliminary results are skewed and were released early to prepare the country for a fraudulent final outcome.
 It has called for African mediation.